johan-rain/StarWarsApi/README.md

 # Javascript course assignment

-A project that involved communicating to a api about Star Wars and displaying that said data.
+A project that involved communicating to an api about Star Wars and displaying that said data.

 ## Live demo at